Skip to Content

 Different from a heart attack, heart failure is a chronic, long-term condition that prevents the heart from functioning effectively.
 It occurs when the heart can no longer pump enough blood to meet the body's needs.

-You may sometimes hear heart failure called "congestive heart failure (CHF)," but CHF is technically just a type or stage of heart failure in which fluid builds up in the heart and surrounding areas.
+You may sometimes hear heart failure called "congestive heart failure (CHF)," but CHF is technically just a type or stage of heart failure during which fluid builds up in the heart and surrounding areas.

 Vascular diagnostics and treatments we offer